Salazar34/portfolio/README.md

 ## If you find a bug in the project:

-1. Open an issue and, if you know how to solve that bug, solve it.
-Wait until the review.
+1. Open an issue and, if you know how to solve that bug, solve it and then wait until the review.